LucieLprt-Dvldr/Flukeprint_monitoring/README.md

 ### 📘 Overview
 This repository contains all R scripts, datasets, and example media used to reproduce the analyses presented in the manuscript:

-> *In the Tracks of a Whale: Thermal Flukeprints Reveal Size and Movement Dynamics.*
+> *In the Tracks of a Whale: Thermal Flukeprints Reveal Body Size and Movement Dynamics.*

 The analyses include:
 - **Size analysis** — estimating size of individuals from flukeprints